edden-gerber/edden-gerber.github.io/_neuroscience/plan_and_run_fmri_exp.md

 ## Preparing for the experiment
 Prepare an experiment checklist containing everything that has to be done – from the day before to the closing details.
-An example checklist can be found [here](...).
+An example checklist can be found [here](https://github.com/edden-gerber/fmri-experiment-bundle/blob/master/Experiment%20checklist%20example.docx).

 Prepare an experiment protocol listing all the experiment blocks.
 During the experiment, mark each block as you run it and add comments if necessary.
-You can find an example protocol [here](...).
+You can find an example protocol [here](https://github.com/edden-gerber/fmri-experiment-bundle/blob/master/Experiment%20protocol%20example.docx).

 Prepare a summary or checklist of the initial briefing of the subject.
 This should include the explanation of the experiment, safety issues, general requests (like to minimize head movement), and anything else you want to say before the experiment.
 Try to have the briefing scripted such that it will be carried out identically across subjects.
-You can find an example [here](...)
+You can find an example [here](https://github.com/edden-gerber/fmri-experiment-bundle/blob/master/Briefing%20example.docx)

 ## Recruiting participants
 In my experience it is relatively easy to find participants given both the high payment for fMRI experiments (at least in my university), and the interest that many people have in this experience.
 I found three good ways to recruit subjects:
 1. Ask other grad students – they owe you because you already participated in their experiments, and they tend to be good participants.
 In particular you can ask them to do your pilot runs, as they will be more forgiving when things are not yet running smoothly.
 2. Use other people’s subject lists.
 People who have already participated in an experiment (and behaved well enough) are a good bet because they were screened and know what to expect.
 Ask your own participants whether they agree to be kept on file for future experiments.
-3. Post a recruitment message on social media - such as a local FaceBook group with a lot of members (I used my neighborhood's group).
+3. Post a recruitment message on social media - such as a local Facebook group (I used my neighborhood's group).
 You may receive a very large number of responses so avoid corresponding with private messages but rather direct people to an online form that will contain more detailed information and record their information (some basic demographics, contact information, languages, previous experience with MRI, availability etc.) that will help you decide who to contact.
 You need to explicitly specify on the form that the provided data will be stored online (e.g., on your Google Drive).

 ## Communicating with participants before the experiment